Social Media Job Titles

 Brand Manager.
 As a brand manager or brand ambassador, you might also be posting to a group of social media accounts (with or without a blog), but it's more likely you'll be directly involved in advertising.
 Rather than managing communications directly, your team might be more involved in the sales and marketing aspect of social media.
 The job titles of content manager or content strategist might also be used for this kind of position.

+Engagement Coordinator.
 If you're an engagement coordinator (or manager), you will not only be in charge of your company’s social media messaging, you’ll also be responsible for guiding the online behavior of the public.
-You will be executing (and possibly creating) a marketing strategy that involves getting the public to respond to posts, share posts or re-Tweet your posts—with the hope of it going viral.
+You will be executing (and possibly creating) a marketing strategy that involves getting the public to respond to posts, share posts, or re-tweet your posts—with the hope of it going viral.
 You might also be called the director of community, interactive media associate (or coordinator, or manager), or internet marketing manager.

 Common Social Media Job Titles You May Encounter

 Each title below comes with different duties and responsibilities based on the company.
-You can look up the employer on LinkedIn to see if the job already exists and get a good sense of the position.
-Also be sure to ask the employer for clarification.
+You can look up the employer on LinkedIn to see if the job already exists or to get a sense of what it might involve in comparison to other current roles.

 - Brand Ambassador